Big Brother Canada: Companion shows

-As of November 28, 2023, BBCAN is no longer available on any streaming platforms in the US.

 Reception

 Since its premiere in 2013, Big Brother Canada has been met with a positive reaction from viewers.
 Calum Marsh with National Post called the show "one of the most thrilling things on television" following the conclusion of the sixth season.
 The show was a ratings success during its run on Slice, with the first three episodes of the season causing a 24% increase in Slice's viewership.
 The show averaged 2.7 million viewers per week, at one point reaching a peak of 4.2 million in one week.
 The second season reached more than 6.4 million viewers during its run, becoming the number one specialty reality program of the year in key demographics.
 It was reported that the show's official website was visited more than 46 million times during the season.
 The show's seventh season saw the highest overall average for the series in terms of ratings, while season two was the least viewed season.

 The show has been compared positively to the United States edition of the series on which it is based, with several fans and publications citing it as the superior series.
 The sophomore season was ranked as the fourth best North American season by BuzzFeed in 2018, with the fifth season coming in seventh place.
 Producer Trevor Boris has been praised for his role in the series, including producing the challenges and voicing the recurring character Marsha the Moose.
 He later went on to work on adaptions of the show in the United States and the United Kingdom.
 The series has received criticism for issues such as blocking the live feeds from viewers for long periods of time and for being seemingly "over-produced".
 Since it debuted, Big Brother Canada has been nominated for a total of fourteen Canadian Screen Awards, winning Best Production Design or Art Design in a Non-Fiction Program or Series at the 2015 ceremony.
 It has also been nominated for two Canadian Cinema Editors Awards, once in 2016 and once in 2017.